Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 American Staffordshire Terrier

-This means that they may not need as much attention and can be left alone for longer periods of time.
+This means that they may not need as much attention and can be left alone for long periods of time.
 Both breeds need plenty of exercise and a good diet to stay healthy.

 How To Train And Care For An American Pit Bull Terrier